Meight/Project-Euler/README.md

 ![My stats.](https://projecteuler.net/profile/Meight.png "My stats.")

+I solved these a long time ago using brute force the vast majority of the time.

 # Solutions and programming languages

 Most solutions are derived in three different approaches (paradigms) using Java, Python and F# programming languages.